 The Mediterranean Culinary Academy is the first educational establishment of its kind anywhere in the region and will be the first product-driven food academy in the world.
-While focused on giving its students the technical abilities to excel in any culinary role, it is intrinsically committed to developing Mediterranean cuisine in particular, as well as leading the way with regards to sustainable agricultural practices.
+Based in Valletta, Malta, the Academy is focused on giving its students the technical abilities to excel in any culinary role – whether they are home cooks or professionals.
+It is intrinsically committed to developing Mediterranean cuisine in particular, as well as leading the way with regards to sustainable agricultural practices.

-Based in Malta, the Academy revolves around a unique set of contemporary values that places the food cycle at the core of everything it teaches.
-Their acquired skills will stand them in good stead to work in any international kitchen, while this unique expertise will set them apart in a world that critically needs to become ever-more globally aware and ecologically proactive.
+The Academy revolves around a unique set of contemporary values that places the food cycle at the core of everything it teaches.
+From its one-day and hobby courses to its professional training for chefs, every student will be provided with a wealth of information and skills on how to make delicious, fresh food in the most sustainable manner possible.
+It is this that sets all MCA alumni apart in a world that critically needs to become ever-more globally aware and ecologically proactive.

 The academy’s primary goal is to be a cathedral of professionalism.
 This will be achieved by promoting a meritocratic and fair system both with staff and students, as well as providing an earnest environment for personal professional development.